xlionjuan/rustdesk-rpm-repo/README.md

 ```bash
 sudo dnf install rustdesk
 ```
+Or `rpm-ostree install rustdesk` if you're using [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) based systems.

 ## Update to same version number of nightly

 Because RustDesk didn't change its version number or add special identify when releasing nightly, so you could run